PrajeetRagavR/Conversational-FAQ-Chatbot/README.md

 4.  **Retriever**: A retriever is created from the vector store to fetch the most relevant document chunks based on a user's query, which are then used to augment the language model's response.

 The `backend/rag/rag.py` module handles these operations, allowing for the processing of documents and the creation of a persistent vector store.
+## Chatbot Agent Implementation

+The core of the chatbot's conversational logic is implemented using `langgraph` to define a stateful agent workflow.
+This agent is designed to reason and act based on user input, utilizing a set of tools to gather information and formulate responses.

+Key components of the chatbot agent:

+1.  **StateGraph**: The agent's workflow is defined using `StateGraph` from `langgraph`, which manages the conversational state and transitions between different nodes.
+2.  **Nodes**: The graph consists of two main nodes:
+    *   **`chatbot`**: This node is responsible for invoking the language model, integrating RAG for document retrieval, and using the Tavily search tool for external information.
+    *   **`write_memory`**: This node handles the creation and updating of the user's long-term memory based on the conversation.
+3.  **Language Model (LLM)**: The agent uses `ChatGoogleGenerativeAI` (specifically, "gemini-pro") as its underlying language model for understanding queries and generating responses.
+4.  **Tools**: The agent is equipped with the following tools:
+    *   **RAG Integration**: The `chatbot` node dynamically integrates a retriever (if set) to perform Retrieval-Augmented Generation, answering questions from uploaded documents.
+    *   **`TavilySearchResults`**: This tool enables the agent to perform web searches using Tavily, providing it with up-to-date information from the internet.
+5.  **Memory Management**: The agent employs two types of memory:
+    *   **`across_thread_memory`**: For long-term user profile memory, allowing personalization across different chat sessions.
+    *   **`within_thread_memory`**: For short-term conversational memory within a single chat session.
+6.  **Prompt**: The agent's behavior is guided by system messages that incorporate the user's memory for personalized responses and instructions for generating similar search queries.

+The `backend/chatbot.py` module encapsulates this agent implementation, providing methods to set the RAG retriever and invoke the agent with user messages.

 ## Authentication

 User authentication is implemented using FastAPI and JWT (JSON Web Tokens).
 The process involves: